Elizabeth Stride: Post-mortem

 The first doctor to arrive was Frederick William Blackwell.
 Police surgeon Dr George Bagster Phillips, who had examined the body of previous Whitechapel murder victim Annie Chapman, arrived about 10 minutes later.
 (Note: Dr George Bagster Phillips and a colleague would later conduct the post-mortem upon the body of subsequent Whitechapel murder victim Mary Jane Kelly.)
 Phillips's official post-mortem documents state:

 The body was lying on the near side, with the face turned toward the wall, the head up the yard and the feet toward the street.
 The left arm was extended and there was a packet of cachous in the left hand. ...
 The right arm was over the belly; the back of the hand and wrist had on it clotted blood.
 The legs were drawn up with the feet close to the wall.
 The body and face were warm and the hand cold.
 The legs were quite warm.

 The deceased had a silk handkerchief round her neck, and it appeared to be slightly torn.
 I have since ascertained it was cut.
 This corresponded with the right angle of the jaw.
 The throat was deeply gashed, and there was an abrasion of the skin about one and a quarter inches in diameter, apparently stained with blood, under her right brow.

-At 3 p.m. on Monday at St. George's Mortuary, Dr Blackwell and I made a post-mortem examination.
+At 3 pm on Monday at St. George's Mortuary, Dr Blackwell and I made a post-mortem examination.
 Rigor mortis was still thoroughly marked.
 There was mud on the left side of the face and it was matted in the head. ...
 The body was fairly nourished.
 Over both shoulders, especially the right, and under the collarbone and in front of the chest there was a blueish discolouration, which I have watched and have seen on two occasions since.